 We strongly advise that you go through the next steps to ensure that your data is complete...

-Step 1 - Go to Bittrex support and click the "Submit a Request" button to file a support ticket for all your historic deposits, withdrawals and orders.
+Go to Bittrex support and click the "Submit a Request" button to file a support ticket for all your historic deposits, withdrawals and orders.
+We've drafted the below message that you can copy and paste.

 Hi Bittrex Support,